Johniereed/thrivecart-coupon/README.md

 ### Does ThriveCart take a percentage?

-No, ThriveCart does not take any transaction fees you keep 100% of your sales.
+No, ThriveCart does not take any transaction fees, you keep 100% of your sales.

 ### Is ThriveCart worth it?